-"The Security Council reiterates its strong support for the African Union Regional Cooperation Initiative against the LRA (AU RCI-LRA), and strongly encourages LRA affected and neighbouring states to cooperate with the AU-RTF, in order to end the LRA threat.
-The Council commends the significant progress made by the AU-RTF and its troop contributing countries, and pays tribute to the important role played by the Uganda Peoples' Defence Forces in tackling the LRA threat.
-The Council urges all regional governments to fulfil their commitments under the AU RCI-LRA.
-The Council notes the importance of continued international support for the AU-RTF's operations, logistics, and headquarters.
+"The Council commends the significant progress made by the AU-RTF and its troop contributing countries, and pays tribute to the important role played by the Uganda Peoples' Defence Forces in tackling the LRA threat.
+The Council notes the importance of continued regional and international support for the AU-RTF's operations, logistics, and headquarters.
 In this regard, the Council welcomes the continued advisory and logistical support provided by the United States as well as funding provided by the European Union.
+The Council underlines the primary responsibility of States in the LRA-affected region to protect civilians.
 The Council underlines the need for all military action against the LRA to be conducted in compliance with international law, including international humanitarian law, human rights law and refugee law, as applicable, and to minimise the risk of harm to civilians in all areas of operation and to take into account the association of children with the LRA.
 The Council also reiterates its encouragement to deploy child protection advisers within the AU-RTF.

-"The Security Council expresses concern with the statements in the Secretary-General report on UNOCA and the LRA (S/2014/812) that the bulk of the LRA has moved from CAR to the northeast of the Democratic Republic of the Congo (DRC), but continues to carry out attacks against communities in the east of CAR.
+"The Security Council expresses concern that the LRA continues to pose a regional security threat, particularly in CAR and DRC.
 The Council calls upon the affected states to ensure that the LRA does not find safe haven in their territory, in accordance with international law.
 The Council takes note that the presence of some senior LRA leaders in the disputed Kafia Kingi enclave, on the border between CAR, South Sudan and Sudan continues to be reported.
 The Council takes note that the Government of Sudan has denied this.
-The Council welcomes the invitation extended to the AU to verify reports of LRA presence in Kafia Kingi, and encourages the AU Commission and the AU Peace and Security Council to verify the allegations.
+The Council welcomes the invitation extended to the AU to verify reports of LRA presence in Kafia Kingi, and urges the AU Commission and the AU Peace and Security Council to verify the allegations.
 The Council expresses its continued concern that the gravity of the national crisis in the CAR and strongly condemns the LRA's opportunistic cooperation in CAR with other armed groups including some ex-Séléka combatants.

-"The Security Council notes the overall decline in the number, intensity and violence of the LRA attacks, killings and abductions and the decrease in United Nations Office for the Coordination of Humanitarian Affairs' (OCHA's) estimate of the number of people displaced by the LRA threat, from 159,927 in March 2014 to 131, 090 in September 2014.
+"The Security Council notes that the number of deaths for which the LRA was responsible decreased from 76 civilian deaths in 2013 to 36 deaths in 2014, but that the number of abductions in CAR and eastern DRC significantly increased to several hundreds.
+The Council expresses its concern at the increase in United Nations Office for the Coordination of Humanitarian Affairs' (OCHA's) estimate of the number of people displaced by the LRA threat from 131,090 in September 2014 to 180,000 in December 2014.
 The Council commends efforts by international donors to provide humanitarian assistance to LRA-affected populations in the CAR, the DRC and the Republic of South Sudan but notes with concern that renewed efforts are urgently needed to provide humanitarian assistance to LRA affected populations.
-The Council reaffirms its call for all parties to allow safe and unhindered humanitarian access, consistent with the relevant provisions of international humanitarian law and the United Nations guiding principles of humanitarian assistance.
+The Council reaffirms its call for all parties to allow safe and unhindered humanitarian access, consistent with the relevant provisions of international law and the United Nations guiding principles of humanitarian assistance.